tpenguin/gnome-stats-pro/README.md

 * [Gnome-Stats-Pro](https://github.com/tpenguin/gnome-stats-pro) is available on GitHub.
 * [Gnome-Stats-Pro](http://cgit.benden.us/cgit.cgi/gnome-stats-pro/) is also available locally on this server, in case the others are non-functional.

+## Known Bugs

+* libgtop has a bug with memory usage with Linux.
+This is fixed within libgtop's master branch at commit c33623c0 from 2015-07-14.

 ## Support

 Support is available through the GitHub project page